-The largest component of the District's total revenue is the receipt of local property taxes, with 47% of total revenue coming from this source.
-This is followed by capital revenues, which comprise 16% of total revenue, and represents local property taxes state apportionments related to the District's bonds.
-Tuition and fees represent 4% of total revenue and State apportionment was nominal given that the District transitioned into basic aid status in Fiscal Year 2012-2013.
+The largest component of the District's total revenue is the receipt of local property taxes, with 54% of total revenue coming from this source.
+This is followed by capital revenues, which comprise 23% of total revenue, and represents local property taxes state apportionments related to the District's bonds.
+Tuition and fees represent 6% of total revenue and State apportionment was also nominal given that the District transitioned into basic aid status in Fiscal Year 2012-13.

-Total Expenses for the Fiscal Year Ended June 30, 2020
+Total Expenses for the Fiscal Year Ended June 30, 2021

-The following chart graphically shows the various components of operating expenses for the District as a whole:
+The following chart graphically shows the various components of expenses for the District as a whole:

 The largest component of the District's operating expense is the cost associated with employee salaries and benefits.
-Almost 58% of the total expense is spent for this purpose.
+Almost 59% of the total expense is spent for this purpose.
 "Supplies, materials, and other operating expenses" represent ongoing operating costs such as utilities and supplies.
 "Financial aid disbursements" represents amounts paid to students primarily for financial aid.

-The OPEB Trust Fund was established with proceeds from the sale of OPEB Bonds which were used to fund the GASB 74/75 Actuarial Valuation of Post Retirement Employee Benefits originally estimated at \$45.0 million and projected to be \$33.0 million dollars as of June 30, 2020.
-As of June 30, 2020, the liability is estimated to be over-funded by \$11.7 million.
+The OPEB Trust Fund was established with proceeds from the sale of OPEB Bonds which were used to fund the GASB 74/75 Actuarial Valuation of Post Retirement Employee Benefits.
+The actuarial valuation conducted by Nyhart as of June 30, 2021, using a discount rate of 7% has determined that the long term liability associated with these benefit commitments was \$31 million with net assets of \$43.8 million.
+As of June 30, 2021, the liability is estimated to be over-funded by \$12.7 million.
 The closing for the District's OPEB Bond was May 14, 2009, with an interest rate fixed at 4.62% and a rate of 4.239% effective in May 2012.
 In May 2012, the District refunded the OPEB bonds locking in an "all-in interest" rate of 5.239% for 15 years.
-Separate financial statements for the Retiree Benefit Plan Trust are available by contacting the San José/Evergreen Community College District Office.
+Separate financial statements for the Retiree Benefit Plan Trust are available by contacting the San José/Evergreen Community College District Office